 There is one thing you cannot remove from your heart’s desire.
 One thing you can never shake.
 One thing that you will always want and seek.
 In fact, this one thing is one of the most fundamental and guiding desires of your life and has an effect upon everything you do!
 What is this “one thing?”
 It’s the deep and unshakable desire for happiness written upon the very depth of your being!

 You want to be happy!
 Period.
 You can’t shake that desire.
-Interestingly, even a life of the worst of sin is focused on the desire for happiness.
-Sure, when sin is chosen as a path to “happiness” there is confusion present.
+Interestingly, even a life of the worst of sins is focused on the desire for happiness.
+Sure, when sin is chosen as a path to “happiness,” there is confusion present.
 But nonetheless, even sin is done with a desire for happiness of some sort.

 Take some examples: Why would someone use drugs?
 Because they have a false sense that this will make them happy.
 Or why does someone lose their temper and blow up in anger?
 Because they have a false sense that this venting of their anger will satisfy them.
 And, yes, in a twisted way it does temporarily satisfy.
 But the satisfaction with this and every sin is fleeting and ultimately leaves one less happy and more dissatisfied in life.